OmarFares26/cc201010_nodeJs_Project/README.md

 to be improved later and be a nice and simple platform.

--Database credentials"You can also check them in secrets.js" Username:cc201013
-Password:wa>Gd&M5

 - Users credentials
   We have set a fixed theme for our project to maintain consistency, Our theme is mainly about the SpongeBob tv series and all our characters are the series character and also we used a different font style which will